jundalisay/spblist/content/en/research/sarkar/idea/chapter-06.md

 **This reflection is not like a reflection in a mirror, but an associative reflection like the rays of the sun.** *

-> *Superphysics Note: A mirror just lets light bounce off.
-But other solids reflect light by assimilating a part of that light, as to give color.
+{{< n n="A mirror just lets light bounce off.
+But other solids reflect light by assimilating a part of that light, as to give color." >}}

 "Prota yoga" is the association of the Macrocosmic Nucleus with the Cosmic Mind or creation, whereby He functions as the witnessing entity for that creation as a whole.